mandeepkaurdev/01-unit/README.md

   * Your summary must be at least 150 words.

   * Your summary must include one analogy.
 Example "A conditional is like a fork in the road.
-You go one way if you want to go home and another if you want to go to work"
+You go one way if you want to go home and another if you want to go to work."